nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a tank: `tank add`

-Adds a tank to the app.
+Adds a tank to *Fish Ahoy!* <br>

+Use this command to add your own tank with a customized name to *Fish Ahoy!* This will start your journey into managing your aquarium.

 Format: `tank add d/<TANK_NAME>`

+Prefixes:
+* `d/` - Specifies the name of the tank

 ### Deleting a tank: `tank delete`

-Delete a tank entry from the app.
+Delete a tank entry from *Fish Ahoy!*

 Format: `tank delete <TANK_INDEX>`